 Actual possession requires that a trespasser is physically present on the property and are treating it as if they were an owner.
 An easy way to establish actual possession is to document efforts to maintain, improve, or beautify the property (as mentioned above).

 “Open and Notorious” simply means that it must be obvious to anyone – even a landowner who makes a reasonable effort to investigate – that squatters are living on the property.
 Hiding their occupation makes squatters ineligible for adverse possession.

-The trespasser must possess the land exclusively.
+The squatter must possess the land exclusively.
 They cannot share possession with strangers, the owner, other tenants, or even other squatters.

 The squatter must reside at the property for an uninterrupted period of time.
 This means that the trespasser cannot leave for weeks or months and then return, claiming that they have lived there the entire time.
 In Georgia, they must reside on the property for 20 continuous years to begin an adverse possession claim (or 7 with color of title).

 When looking up squatter’s rights, you’ve undoubtedly come across the term ‘color of title’.
 This essential means ownership of a property without one or more of the proper documents or legal registrations.
 The possession isn’t ‘regular’.
 If the trespasser has a reasonable color of title claim to the property, they must live there continuously for 7 years instead of the standard 20 years.

 A squatter can claim color of title after successfully completing an adverse possession claim.